-28 Feb 2017, in Cotton - This month, IDH published the last report of the Better Cotton Fast Track Program (BCFTP).
+28 Feb 2017 This month, IDH published the last report of the Better Cotton Fast Track Program (BCFTP).
 The progress on sustainable cotton doesn’t stop here though, as the BCFTP has merged into the Better Cotton Initiative (BCI) Growth and Innovation Fund (GIF) aiming for 30% of global cotton production to be sustainable by 2020.
 Carrying with it the legacy of an unprecedented coalition of major brands and retailers and a strategic investment portfolio of projects in major cotton producing geographies with an impressive track record of 35 M euro of investments.

 Pramit Chanda, IDH Cotton program Director: ‘We have achieved and exceeded our ambitious goals for farmers trained, Better Cotton production and hectares cultivated in every geography where we operated.
 From the strong base BCFTP has established, we now continue our ambitious journey towards sustainable cotton accounting for 30% of global cotton production by 2020.
 It is time for sustainable cotton to take center stage as an industry initiative whereby Better Cotton becomes the mainstream choice for systemic market transformation’.